BryceStevenWilley/BryceStevenWilley.github.io/_posts/2023-05-04-uwsgi_part_two.md

 So the new theory of what's happening is that:
 * docassemble creates SQL alchemy connections in the main app
 * something is throwing a `std:runtime_error`.
 It has to be from C++, the only language with that syntax and runtime error.
-* after respawing, the new uWSGI worker is reusing the same SQL alchemy connection, which causes the above error, and crashes until docassemble can recover
+* after respawning, the new uWSGI worker is reusing the same SQL alchemy connection, which causes the above error, and crashes until docassemble can recover

 I tried with no avail to try to track down where the C++ error could be coming from; I couldn't find where pybind was being used in uWSGI at all.